Modelling Loss of Complexity in Intermittent Time Series and its Application: Methodology

 \subsection{Change-points Detection}

-In the previous subsection, we have discussed the relative entropy of a time series segment for ARMA processes and nonparametric settings.
-Similarly, we can apply the same procedure to the other time series segments.
 Once we obtain the relative entropies of time series segments, denoted as \(\mathfrak{E}_{1},\mathfrak{E}_{2},\ldots,\mathfrak{E}_{J}\) where \( J \) represents the number of time series segments.
 Then, we can apply the existing detection methods such as CUSUM~\citep{pageContinuousInspectionSchemes1954} and its variants~\citep{inclanUseCumulativeSums1994,picardJointSegmentationCalling2011}, quasi-likelihood~\citep{braunMultipleChangepointFitting2000}.
-In this chapter, we employ the proposed detection method~\citep{killickOptimalDetectionChangepoints2012} to search the change-points as they pointed out that the optimal change-points can be detected with a linear computational cost.
-Furthermore, their method has been officially adopted in the function~\textit{findchangepts} by MATLAB since 2018, which is convenient in the context of our algorithms below.
+In this paper, we propose to use the optimal method~\citep{killickOptimalDetectionChangepoints2012} to search change-points because change-points in mean can be detected with a linear computational cost.
+Furthermore, their method has been officially adopted in the function~\textit{findchangepts} by MATLAB since 2018, which is convenient to be implemented in our algorithms below.